open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 #### A more complex use case with bootstrapping

 It is possible to ship the `ResourceGraphDefinition` with the OCM component version itself.
-This, however, requires some kind of bootstrapping as the `ResourceGraphDefinition` must be sourced from the component version and applied to the cluster.
+This, however, requires some kind of bootstrapping as the `ResourceGraphDefinition` must be sourced from the OCM component version and applied to the cluster.

-To bootstrap a `ResourceGraphDefinition` an Kubernetes operator is required, e.g. `OCMDeployer`, that takes a Kubernetes custom resource (OCM) `Resource`, extracts the `ResourceGraphDefinition` from the component version, and applies it to the cluster.
+To bootstrap a `ResourceGraphDefinition` an Kubernetes operator is required, e.g. `OCMDeployer`, that takes a Kubernetes custom resource (OCM) `Resource`, extracts the `ResourceGraphDefinition` from the OCM component version, and applies it to the cluster.

 The developer can define any localisation or configuration directive in the `ResourceGraphDefinition`.
 The operator only has to deploy the bootstrap and an instance of the CRD that is created by the `ResourceGraphDefinition` as well as